step-security/harden-runner/README.md

          egress-policy: audit
    ```

-2. In the workflow logs, you will see a link to security insights and recommendations.
+2. In the workflow logs and the job markdown summary, you will see a link to security insights and recommendations.

     <p align="left">
       <img src="images/buildlog1.png" alt="Link in build log" >